eternalstorms/ESSVideoShare-for-OS-X-Lion/README.md

 ![Done](http://www.eternalstorms.at/opensource/ESSVideoShare/flickr/5.png "Done")

 ## Requirements
 This code works on OS X Lion and later.
+Developed with Xcode 4.2.1

 ## Support
 The framework and code is provided as-is, but if you need help or have suggestions, you can contact me anytime at [opensource@eternalstorms.at](mailto:opensource@eternalstorms.at)